ufcg-lsd/arrebol/deploy/README.md

 ## Overview

-The Arrebol Service manager the job execution in the worker nodes and monitor the job state.
-It mean that Arrebol uses the Worker Node resources to run the jobs.
+The Arrebol Service manage the job execution in the worker nodes and monitor the job state.
+In short, the Arrebol uses the Worker Node resources to run the jobs.

 ## Infrastruture